David Divine: Criticism of British defence

 Divine produced a wider ranging attack on the air force establishment from World War I up to the mid-1960s in The Broken Wing (1966).
 He claimed that all three of the British armed services were slow to appreciate the missile's potential despite the damage inflicted to Britain by Germany's V1 cruise missiles and V2 rockets toward the end of the Second World War.
-He criticized the RAF for clinging to the manned bomber when the United States was relegating the United States Air Force's (USAF) Strategic Air Command's (SAC) bomber force to a subsidiary role.
-This was because the Soviet air defences had demonstrated their effectiveness against manned aircraft by shooting down the high-altitude Lockheed U-2 spy-plane piloted by Gary Powers with a surface-to-air guided missile.
+He criticized the RAF for clinging to the crewed bomber when the United States was relegating the United States Air Force's (USAF) Strategic Air Command's (SAC) bomber force to a subsidiary role.
+This was because the Soviet air defences had demonstrated their effectiveness against crewed aircraft by shooting down the high-altitude Lockheed U-2 spy-plane piloted by Gary Powers with a surface-to-air guided missile.
 The US then unintentionally frustrated the British bomber lobby's plans by cancelling its GAM-87 Skybolt project–a planned stand-off missile that had just been ordered for the V bomber fleet.
 The US then concentrated on the development of Inter-Continental Ballistic Missiles (ICBMs).
 Improvements in Soviet Intermediate Range (IRBM) and stand-off missiles also indicated that Britain was defenceless against a missile strike during the mid-1960s, because a potential counter-strike against the Soviet Union with sub-sonic V bombers seemed doomed to failure given the improvements to the Soviet air defences and the fact that the V bomber bases were themselves vulnerable to IRBM's and stand-off missilery.
 The attempt to prolong the life of the V bomber force by converting the aircraft from high level to low level attack and using a stop-gap stand-off missile was also seen as futile owing to the advances made in the field of Soviet non-radar low-level air defence and the inherent limitations of British equipment originally designed for use at high altitudes.
 "Britain stood naked in a missile-armed world", he wrote.

 Family

-Arthur Durham Devine married Lady Elizabeth Ann MacAlister in 1931, daughter of Sir George Ian MacAlister Secretary of the Royal Institute of British Architects.
-They lived in Hampstead London NW3.
-He died at 24 Keats Grove, Hampstead in 1987, and Elizabeth in 1997.
+In 1931, Arthur Durham Divine married Lady Elizabeth Ann MacAlister, daughter of Sir George Ian MacAlister, Secretary of the Royal Institute of British Architects.
+The couple lived in Hampstead, London, NW3.
+Divine died at 24 Keats Grove, Hampstead, in 1987, and Elizabeth died in 1997.